r7sh7/r7sh7/README.md

 - 👋 Hi, I’m Hrishikesh Bolinjkar
-- 👀 I’m interested in coding, web developement and football
-- 🌱 I’m currently learning Computer Science
+- I am a web developer
+- I am currently working on the MERN stack
-- 💞️ I’m looking to collaborate on Web developement(Full stack) projects
+- I would love to work and collaborate on interesting new projects in the web development field
-- 📫 You can reach me at bolinjkar.rishi@outlook.com

 <!---
 r7sh7/r7sh7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.